SethClydesdale/forumactif-messenger/README.md

 ## How to Contribute and Improve Forumactif Messenger
 Forumactif Messenger is open source, so anyone can help build and improve it !

 - Got a suggestion, have feedback, or find a bug ?
-Let us know on the [English Support Forum](http://help.forumotion.com/t152951-forumactif-messenger-instant-message-application-for-forumotion#1047237) OR on Github by opening a [new issue](https://github.com/SethClydesdale/forumactif-messenger/issues) !
+Let us know on [FM Design](http://fmdesign.forumotion.com/t1378-forumactif-messenger-instant-message-application-for-forumotion#30691) OR on Github by opening a [new issue](https://github.com/SethClydesdale/forumactif-messenger/issues) !
 - Are you a developer with a passion for creating Open Source technology and want to improve Forumotion ?
 [Fork the repo on Github](https://github.com/SethClydesdale/forumactif-messenger/fork) and help out with development.
 [See our to do list](https://github.com/SethClydesdale/forumactif-messenger/wiki/Todo-List) or contact me to discuss development if you have any queries.

 For more information about contributing please see the following pages.